 These protocols and expectations include the development of school level advisory teams consisting of a county Superintendent, CTE Director / Administrator, Counselor, and program instructors.
-A random drug testing policy, which ensures a minimum of forty percent of students enrolled in the participating
+Each student is required to consent to our Simulated Workplace drug testing, which ensures a minimum of forty percent of students tested.